wistefan/tmforum-poc/doc/federated-catalog/README.md

 ## verfication - ```/verification/self-descriptions```

-Convinience endpoint for verifing the syntax of a self-description.
+Convenience endpoint for verifying the syntax of a self-description.

 ## session - ```/sessions```

-Seems to be a fragment from IAM, no further documentation.
+Seems to be a fragment from IAM, no further documentation exists.

 # Challenges